• Skip to primary navigation

 Echinacea Infusion

 One of the easiest ways to prepare Echinacea is by making it into an infusion (or a strong tea).
-All you have to do is put 1-2 tsp of dried Echinacea into about 8oz of boiling water and steep for 15 minutes (I like to use a french press for this).
+All you have to do is put 1-2 teaspoon of dried Echinacea into about 8oz of boiling water and steep for 15 minutes (I like to use a french press for this).
 Sip slowly at the first signs of a cold.

 There is good evidence that shows that Echinacea strengthens the immune system against viruses and colds, so be sure to get your hourly intake when sniffles make their appearance.
 Doing this will ensure that your white blood cells make it to the virus quickly so that they can take care of colds fast!